In Saturn's Rings: Outside In (2004–2012)

 After having success with a black-and-white HD animation of Saturn images from the Cassini mission based on The Kid Stays in the Picture effect, Stone wrote a script for a 12-minute film about why space should be explored.
 They envisioned the film, which they called Outside In, showing at planetariums, museums, and film festivals.

 James Hyder, editor of the large film format journal LF Examiner, learned about Stone's project and told them it belonged on the giant screen.
 Inspired by Hyder's encouragement as well as a viewing of the IMAX film Magnificent Desolation: Walking on the Moon 3D, Stone committed themselves to making their film in large format.

 Stone spent the next three years doing numerous rewrites and reworks of the film.
 They was unable to create a script using narration in classic documentary format that was able to express what they felt the images were conveying.
-An avid fan of the film 2001: A Space Odyssey, directed by Stanley Kubrick, Stone finally found their moment of clarity during their annual viewing of that movie in 2009.
+A fan of the film 2001: A Space Odyssey, directed by Stanley Kubrick, Stone finally found their moment of clarity during their annual viewing of that movie in 2009.
 "There are only 11 minutes of dialog in 2001's 140 minutes," Stone told LF Examiner in 2012.
 "I realized what Kubrick and writer Arthur C. Clarke understood: space is universal, primal, infinite.
 Words simply fail to convey the experience of exploring space."

 As a result, Stone eliminated the narration entirely and instead, allows the images and music to give each viewer a personalized experience of Saturn.